AndrewSouthpaw/git-started-workshop/07_timeTravel/README.md

 # e.g.

-# get back to the latest on master
+# get back to the latest on main
-$ git checkout master
+$ git checkout main

 # move to the previous commit
 $ git checkout HEAD^